Introduction: How to Create a Arduino Shield Very Easy (Using EasyEDA)

 I won't go into too much detail, but I included a video where I go a little more in depth on how to use the software.

-I use the EasyEDA web application since I can store my layouts online and buy my created PCB right after I finish it.
-(And it's cheap!) :)
+I use the EasyEDA web application since I can store my layouts online and it's easy to use.

 Step 1: Creating a Schematic